pbailis/bailis.org-blog/_posts/2013-01-22-when-is-acid-acid-rarely.md

 of a Database System</a>, Section 6.2), which states that the outcome of executing a set of transactions should be equivalent to some serial execution of those transactions.
-This means that each transaction gets to operate on the database is if it were running by itself, which <a class="no-decorate" href="http://research.microsoft.com/en-us/people/philbe/chapter1.pdf">ensures database correctness, or consistency</a>.
+This means that each transaction gets to operate on the database as if it were running by itself, which <a class="no-decorate" href="http://research.microsoft.com/en-us/people/philbe/chapter1.pdf">ensures database correctness, or consistency</a>.
 A database with